 Standard – 2 tank trips

 Offshore– Deeper wrecks with profiles from 70-110′ about 12-14 miles out.
 Advanced Certification is required due to the depths on these wrecks.
 Wrecks include the El Dorado, Chippewa, Accokeek, Twin Tugs, BJ Putnam, Commander, and Stage 1 as well as the DuPont Bridge Spans and the remaining Hathaway Spans.
 Nitrox is strongly encouraged.
 (If you would like to get your nitrox cert we offer that for $125 and it only takes a few hours)

 At night you see the same inshore wrecks with many more colors.
 Night dives can be spooky but you also get a chance to see octopus and turtles and other nocturnal critters more often.

-3 Tank Offshore Wrecks- These all day charters are the best way for experienced divers to see the bigger deeper wrecks.
+3 Tank Offshore Wrecks- These all day charters are the best way for experienced divers to see the bigger deeper and more remote wrecks like the Gray Ghost.
 3 dives too 100′ is no joke so Advanced divers and up only and nitrox is a must if you want to have the bottom time to enjoy these wrecks.
 Due to the extra number of tanks the boat takes less people on these trips as well so space is limited when available.

 Liveboat Lionfish/Spearfishing– These are natural limestone reefs and small artificial reefs in 90-120′ excellent for lionfish hunting, spearfishing and lobstering or seeing what the natural reef habitat looks like.
 Only the most competent divers should sign up for this charter, inquisitive sharks are common, negative entry and rapid descents are normal as are free ascents.
 Nitrox is unequivocally required.
 Excellent fish ID skills and knowledge of current regulations is also required.
 Spearfishing is the awesome but we do it ethically and sustainably.